D3jag0re/Rando-Scripto/PS-Inactive-Group-Membership/README.md

 # PS-Inactive-Group-Membership
 This script queries entra for users who are inactive and in groups.
+It will query ALL inactive / disabled users and list their group memberships and export to a .csv

 ## MS-Graph

-This uses Graph top query Entra.
+This uses Graph to query Entra.

 ## To-Run